 Expectations: Attend a couple of hour-long virtual meetings and do up to 4 hours of work in total between meetings.

 Chair: Lou Woodley

-Members: Arne Bakker, Arielle Bennett-Lovell, Chiara Bertipaglia, Alycia Crall, Emily Lescak, Tracy Teal, Steve van Tuyl, Lou Woodley
+Members: Arne Bakker, Arielle Bennett-Lovell, Chiara Bertipaglia, Alycia Crall, Emily Lescak, Katie Pratt, Tracy Teal, Steve van Tuyl, Lou Woodley